Pay, pension & rewards

 - Deans have authority to manage the School workload model to allow staff to dedicate shorter periods of working time to a specified academic activity or to facilitate the return of members of staff from periods of family leave or ill health.
 Schools should have clear and transparent processes in place that enable staff to apply for such dedicated time.

 1. Applications for University Fellowships will be considered twice a year; in April and October.
+In exceptional circumstances, applications may be considered at other times of the year, at the discretion of the Chair.
+Any such applications will be reported to the following meeting.

 2. Schools will be expected to carry out an initial sift and put forward only the strongest applications.
 School senior management teams are expected to ensure that University Fellowships are discussed on a regular basis with all staff eligible to apply to ensure they are aware of the scheme.
 Schools are also expected to identify those who may benefit from a University Fellowship but who may need encouragement to apply and to work with those individuals accordingly.